Practice pupils at the Sibelius Academy

 Guitar

 We welcome both beginners and more advanced players of different ages as guitar practice pupils.
-Based on the applications, some of the applicants will be invited to a brief interview, which will take place on the premises of the Sibelius Academy in Helsinki on 23 August 2025.
+Based on the applications, some of the applicants might be invited to a brief interview, which will take place on the premises of the Sibelius Academy in Helsinki in August 2026 (date to be announced later).
 We will assist you in selecting your instrument at the beginning of the autumn term unless you already have a suitable one.

 Jazz Music